zoesimmons/html-playground-philly-springside-chestn-f924/README.md

 `<title></title>` Used for the title of your site.
 This is what will be displayed in the browser tab.

-## What to do
+## Challenge:

 Open up `index.html` in Sublime Text and check out what's going on.
 Look for the tags we've learned about from above and try to figure out what they're doing.

 It's helpful to have `index.html` open in your browser at the same time.
-Make some changes to the file and see what happens the in browser!
-Remember you can always undo a change you don't want.
+Make some changes to the file and see what happens the in browser by refreshing the page!
+Remember you won't see the changes in the browser if you haven't saved your changes in your HTML file.

 Look for comments (any text that's between `<!--  -->` tags won't show up on the page) for some helpful hints on where to include different things.

-## Note

-Don't worry if this don't fully make sense.
-This is a playground space for you to explore some HTML and render your fave gifs and images on a page.
-We're going to go more into detail on what's happening after this lab.

-Have fun! :)